-Papers footnotes and bibliography must give full acknowledgement to source material, using accepted layout and referencing systems that cite the author, date and page of the book, article or other text from which the material is derived.
+Papers footnotes and bibliography must give full acknowledgment to source material, using accepted layout and referencing systems that cite the author, date and page of the book, article or other text from which the material is derived.
+Any recognised referencing system will be accepted.